High Court of Tanzania

 Application to set aside dismissal for non-appearance dismissed as lacking sufficient cause and rendered futile; High Court lacked jurisdiction to stay execution.

-Civil Procedure — Order IX Rule 9(1) & s95 CPC — setting aside dismissal for non-appearance — sufficient cause; Stay of execution — jurisdiction after Court of Appeal determination; Remedy for judgment alleged obtained by fraud — appeal/revision versus fresh suit.
+• — Order IX Rule 9(1) & s95 CPC — setting aside dismissal for non-appearance — sufficient cause

 16 December 2011

-Revocation of the applicant's letters of administration without hearing was a nullity and was quashed.
+Revocation of letters of administration without hearing violated natural justice and was declared a nullity.

 16 December 2011

-Revocation of letters of administration without hearing violates natural justice and is a nullity; administrator restored.
+Revocation of the applicant's letters of administration without hearing violated natural justice and was declared a nullity.

 16 December 2011